Eye Movement Desensitization and Reprocessing

 Phase Eight: Reevaluation

-After each session, both client and therapist will evaluate the progress.
+After each session, both the client and therapist will evaluate the progress.
 Follow-up sessions will be determined here.

 Does EMDR Work?